YingchenZ/Calories/README.md

 ## Assignment
 1. CS125Presentation.pptx
 2. PresentationVideo.mp4
+3. Calories.zip (The project contains more than 100 files, which passes the limit of Github.
+Please unzip and launch it in the Android Studio)

 ## External Libraries
 1. <a href = https://github.com/jjoe64/GraphView>GraphView</a> -> For displaying the plot of weights